Have you ever really considered what you buy? Or does it end up in your house without even realizing it?

-Unfortunately for customers, this is a way too common and happens all the time.
+Unfortunately for customers, this is way too common and happens all the time.

-The second way this happens is when you don’t speak up on joining in an activity you can’t afford.
+The second way this happens is when you don’t speak up about joining in an activity you can’t afford.
 You are too scared about telling your friends that you can’t afford it.

 This downside is societal pressure is real and hard to overcome.
 Look for friends that will support you!